The Top 5 Musical Instruments of Latin America| 17 January, 2020

 El Tres (String Instrument)

 A Tres is a musical instrument of the Cuban origin.
 The instrument is of the string family and resembles a Spanish guitar.
 The most used type of this instrument is the one having six strings.
 The resemblance with that of a Cuban sound makes is best for playing in Afro-Cuban Genres.
 The instrument is used in many events in replacement for guitars.
 Tres players are commonly known as Treseros or Tresistas.
+If you would like to become a tresero then you may be interested in music lessons in Northvale, New Jersey.

 La Antara (Wind Instrument)